The Valley of Death – LZ Mustang

 A long road to prosperity

 It has been a long almost 50 years since the Valley found peace from war and death.
 The war was followed by an economic collapse rarely seen in Asia today.
-Famine, pestilence, malnourishment, but slowly it lifted itself from the bowels of hell.
+Famine, pestilence, malnourishment, but slowly, it lifted itself from the bowels of hell.
 Bamboo structures and thatched roofs are now replaced with concrete, steel, plaster, and beautifully crafted wood furniture.
 The Valley is one of the most beautiful places I’ve ever seen, especially just before harvest.
-As the emerald rice rustles in the wind, and the great white Egrets take flight just before sundown to nest after a day of foraging among the tall grass.
+The emerald rice rustles in the wind, and the great white Egrets take flight just before sundown to nest after a day of foraging among the tall grass.

 But this beautiful and pastoral way of life is evolving too, as mechanization becomes more prominent in the numerous rice valleys across Vietnam.
 The iconic scenes of farmers in their conical hats bobbing among the green and golden rice fields may also be a dying reality.
 As Vietnam increasingly enters the middle-class economies of the world, this part of what makes Vietnam so alluring and infectious may, too, be on the decline.
 Only time will tell how well the future generations of Vietnam can navigate their way forward.
 But the future is bright if the last couple of decades are any indication.